davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 But for **larger** sites, I've come to the conclusion that ***it's just simpler to configure all path-related config in the root***:

+- you're not searching through multiple folders and layer config files
 - it's easier to compare and copy/paste paths between options
-- you're not searching through multiple folders and layer config files
 - path resolution is consistent between layers of differing depths
+- you limit any repetition or duplication to a single file

 As such, your core `nuxt.config.ts` file might look something like this: